coursera-dl/coursera-dl/README.md

 directly on the command line can get tiresome (even more if you happened to choose a "strong" password).

-\* if this works on Windows, please add additional instructions for it if any are needed.

 Troubleshooting
 ---------------